Constructing and modifying levee banks

 Additional requirements for Category 3 levees

 Applications for Category 3 levees also need to meet the requirements of State code 19: Category 3 levees (PDF, 90KB).

-Application forms are available from the Department of Infrastructure Local Government and Planning.
+Application forms are available from the Department of State Development, Manufacturing, Infrastructure and Planning.
 You will need to use DA Form 1 (Development Application).

 Contact your local council, or email firstname.lastname@example.org.

 - Last updated: 13 Feb 2018